Religious studies

 Most of our RS lessons at AHS are delivered using a power point presentation that forms the lesson plan.
 These contain a variety of tasks and content that students will need to engage with their learning each lesson.
 At the start of each lesson students are required to recall previous learning.

 Threshold concepts have been identified in RS.
 These are key learning points that students need for the future either in RS or in life in general.
-A summary of these can be found in a separate document (please scroll down to see this document).
+A summary of these can be found in a separate document.

 Throughout lessons, the RS teachers will regularly check for understanding of the topics being covered.
 This is done through questioning or asking students to read their work aloud, or by the teacher checking written work as it is done.
 Our students are also reminded of the importance of asking for help when needed (this is one of our class expectations in RS).
 If they do not understand the content of what is being taught, they should seek help from their peers, their teacher, or the resources available to them in the lesson.
 Where students seem to be struggling to grasp a particular topic or concept, the teacher will happily revisit the key points or provide a more structured or concise explanation.
 As a department, we regularly check how learning is going and discuss good practice for teaching or explaining aspects of the topic that students might potentially have difficulty with.